abolfazleslami1990/variable-icons/README.md

 - Create any custom style like (caps, rotate, flip,...)
 - create 999 axes of styles within a single file
 - modify and control styles using `font-variation-settings` and `font-feature-settings`

+## What possibilities are available with variable icons?

+With technologies like variable fonts or OpenType, we can create diverse styles and features for icons.
+Here, we explore some of them together to understand what variable icons are and how appealing they can be for a project.